-We have audited the accompanying financial statements of Camp Wyandot Inc. (a nonprofit organization), which comprise the statements of financial position as of December 31, 2015 and 2014, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Camp Wyandot Inc. (a nonprofit organization), which comprise the statements of financial position as of December 31, 2017 and the related statements of activities and cash flows for the years then ended, the statement of functional expenses and related notes to the financial statements.